juruen/rmapi/docs/tutorial-print-macosx.md

 ./rmapi
 ```

-The first time you run it, it will ask you go to `https://my.remarkable.com/` to enter a new activation code.
+The first time you run it, it will ask you to go to `https://my.remarkable.com/` to enter a new activation code.

 You will see a prompt like this where you just need to introduce the activation code.